Tchyze/Powershell/README.md

 # Powershell
-Powershell script for windows server use
+Powershell script for windows server or client use